Dave Abbruzzese

 David James Abbruzzese ([abbrutˈtseːze, -eːse]; born May 17, 1968) is an American musician who was the drummer for the American rock band Pearl Jam from 1991 to 1994.
-He replaced drummer Dave Krusen in 1991, shortly before the release of the band's debut album, Ten.
+He replaced drummer Matt Chamberlain in 1991, shortly before the release of the band's debut album, Ten.
 Abbruzzese played on the band's following records, Vs. and Vitalogy.

 Biography

 Early life

 Dave Abbruzzese was born in Stamford, Connecticut, and grew up in Mesquite, Texas, where he attended Vanston Jr. High.
 Abbruzzese grew up drumming on his dad's tackle boxes.
 While living at home the only thing in his bedroom (besides a bed) was his drum set.
-Abbruzzese dropped out of North Mesquite High School at an early age and began to focus on playing more than ever.
-He started playing in the Texas music scene, performing in such bands as Segueway, Flaming Hemorrhoids, and Course of Empire, and along the way, he formed a band called Dr. Tongue, a three-piece, funk-influenced band that gigged in the Dallas and Denton area.
+Abbruzzese dropped out of North Mesquite High School and focused on performing music.
+He started playing in various Texas-based bands including Segueway, Flaming Hemorrhoids, and Course of Empire.
+Abbruzzese also formed a band called Dr. Tongue, a three-piece, funk-influenced band that gigged in the Dallas and Denton area.